Contents

 Your child will be tested on arithmetic and number, geometry, measurement, and statistics.
 They will also have questions which assess mathematical reasoning and problem-solving.
 Your child will need to think carefully when answering these questions, as they’ll likely need to solve problems with several steps.
 They will have scrap paper and pencils to help them work through the problem.

-However, Atom Assessments aim to go beyond testing a narrow skillset.
+However, Quest Admissions aims to go beyond testing a narrow skillset.
 These tests also look at your child’s ability to:

 Analyse source materials from unfamiliar contexts